 In February 1990, the State of Illinois legalized riverboat gambling.
 The Illinois Riverboat Gambling Act, which we refer to as the initial Illinois Act, authorizes the five-member Illinois Gaming Board, which we refer to as the Illinois Board, to issue up to ten riverboat gaming owners' licenses on navigable streams within or forming a boundary of the State of Illinois except for Lake Michigan and any waterway in Cook County, which includes Chicago.
-Pursuant to the initial Illinois

-Act, a licensed owner who holds greater than a 10% interest in one riverboat operation, could hold no more than a 10% interest in any other riverboat operation.
+Pursuant to the initial Illinois Act, a licensed owner who holds greater than a 10% interest in one riverboat operation, could hold no more than a 10% interest in any other riverboat operation.
 In addition, the initial Illinois Act restricted the location of certain of the ten owners' licenses.
 Four of the licenses were to be located on the Mississippi River, one license was to be at a location on the Illinois River south of Marshall County and one license had to be located on the Des Plaines River in Will County.
 The remaining licenses were not restricted as to location.
 Currently, nine owner's licenses are in operation, including one license in each of Alton, Aurora, East Peoria, East St. Louis, Elgin, Metropolis, Rock Island and two licenses in Joliet.

 The tenth license, which was initially granted to an operator in East Dubuque, was not renewed by the Illinois Board and has been the subject of on-going litigation.
 The Illinois Board entered into a settlement agreement with the operator whereby the ownership interest in the tenth license was to be transferred to a new operator.
 The Illinois Board initiated a bid process and selected Isle of Capri as the new operator with its gaming operations to be located in Rosemont, Illinois.
 The Illinois Attorney General, pursuant to her authority, did not approve the settlement agreement which would have permitted the transfer of the ownership interest.
 Instead, the Illinois Board resumed its license revocation hearing, which had been held in abeyance.
-On November 15, 2005, the Administrative Law Judge issued his opinion, recommending that the Illinois Board revoke the operator's license.
-The record of the proceeding and the Judge's opinion was reviewed by the Illinois Board and the Illinois Board issued a final order revoking the operator's license.
+On November 15, 2005, the Administrative Law Judge issued his opinion, recommending that the Illinois Board and the Illinois Board issued a final order revoking the operator's license.
 The operator is entitled to appeal a final Illinois Board order to the Illinois Appellate court.
-There is no assurance that this process will reach a successful conclusion.
+On May 30, 2007, the Illinois Appellate Court for the Fourth District upheld the Illinois Board's decision to revoke the operator's license.
+On August 1, 2007 Emerald Casino Inc. filed an appeal of this decision with the Illinois Appellate Court.